greg-raven/Department-21/_drafts/funnies.md

 ------

-In the mid 60’s a US Navy cruiser put in to port in Mississippi for a week’s shore leave.
+In the mid 60s a U.S. Navy cruiser put in to port in Mississippi for a week’s shore leave.
 The first evening, the Captain was more than a little surprised to receive the following letter from the wife of a local tycoon.

+> Dear Captain,
+>
-Dear Captain, Thursday, will be my daughter Melinda’s coming of age party.
+> Thursday, will be my daughter Melinda’s coming of age party.
 I would like you to send four well-mannered, handsome, unmarried officers.
-They should arrive at 8 p.m. prepared for an evening of polite Southern conversation and dance with our lovely young ladies.
-One last point: No Jews-We don’t like Jews.
+They should arrive at 8:00 p.m. prepared for an evening of polite Southern conversation and dance with our lovely young ladies.
+One last point: No Jews — We don’t like Jews.

-Sure enough, at 8 PM on Thursday, the lady heard a rap at the door, which she opened to find, in dress uniform, four exquisitely mannered, smiling African-American officers.
+Sure enough, at 8:00 p.m. on Thursday, the lady heard a rap at the door, which she opened to find, in dress uniform, four exquisitely mannered, smiling African-American officers.
 Her lower jaw hit the floor, but pulling herself together she stammered, “There must be some mistake.”

 “Madam,” said the first officer, “Captain Cohen doesn’t make mistakes.”